mltang2/odin-recipes/README.md

 # odin-recipes

-This is a basic recipe website built with my knowledge learned from The Odin Project
+This is a basic recipe website built with skills  learned from The Odin Project